Pharmacy First

 Pharmacy First: Useful Conditions Summary and Local GP Briefing

-We have been working with system colleagues and the Local Medical Committee and have produced a briefing for local GPs which can be accessed here.
+We have been working with system colleagues and the Local Medical Committee and have produced a briefing for local GPs which can be accessed here: 2025 June Pharmacy First Briefing for GPs FINAL.

-We continue to work together with colleagues across the health system in the county to support Pharmacy First roll-out.
+We continue to work together with colleagues across the health system in the county to support Pharmacy First.